tosch/ruote-on-rails/README.markdown

         $ cd tmp/ruote-kit
         $ rake build       # jeweler gem has to be installed for that
         $ gem install pkg/*.gem
-*   make sure RuoteKit's dependencies are met (you'll need to have [bundler](http://github.com/carlhuda/bundler) 0.9.x installed)
-        $ bundle install
-*   clean up a bit
         $ cd ../..
+*   you may remove the ruote-kit dir now
         $ rm -r tmp/ruote-kit
+*   make sure all dependencies are met (you'll need to have [bundler](http://github.com/carlhuda/bundler) 0.9.x installed)
+        $ bundle install

 Configuration